isaaclewis5001/startup-cs260/README.md

 ## Project Structure

 For the first few deliverables (before React is introduced), all of the relevant code for grading will be located in the `static_content` directory.
-Until then, the other directories will contain ongoing work on the parts of the project I anticipate to take the longest.
+Until then, the other directories will contain ongoing work on the parts of the project I wanted to get started on early.

 ## Specification Deliverable